-Much as we all enjoy our games, it’s pretty rare that the casual players pays any attention to the technology that delivers out regular fix.
+Much as we all enjoy our games, the casual players rarely pay any attention to the technology that delivers our regular fix.
 This is true for all facets of the online gaming world.
-There’s an ever thinner line between the video and casino/slots genres, with the latter rapidly catching up on resources and technological demands.
-So let’s put down out joy-pads/phones/mouse for a moment and take a look at the vast amount of technology and expertise required to provide sizzling hot online gaming.
+There’s an ever-thinner line between the video and casino/slots genres, with the latter rapidly catching up on resources and technological demands.
+So let’s put down out joy-pads/phones/mice for a moment and take a look at the vast amount of technology and expertise required to provide sizzling hot online gaming.

 Enormous Data Resources/Consumption

-It’s all to easy to forget that online gaming places considerable strain not just on telecommunications networks but also servers and data centers.
+It’s all too easy to forget that online gaming places considerable strain not just on telecommunications networks but also servers and data centers.
 There is a clear correlation between a country’s technological infrastructure and exposure to online gaming.
-Clearly this is partially down to economic issues – after all nations with poor communications are likely going to be lower down the list of smartphone markets.
+Clearly, this is partially down to economic issues – after all nations with poor communications will likely be lower down the list of smartphone markets.

-However online gaming does put considerable pressure on web traffic.
-Take the USA for example.
-It’s believed that around 50% of all web traffic is based upon streaming TV shows (NetFlix etc.).
+However, online gaming does put considerable pressure on web traffic.
+Take the USA, for example.
+It’s believed that around 50% of all web traffic is based on streaming TV shows (NetFlix etc.).
 Online gaming is about 4%.
 This may not seem a lot, but think about it.
 Streaming requires much more data to be transferred between source to user, whereas gaming is just data commands/prompts – all the graphics/program is already stored on the player’s device.
 For what it is, that’s an enormous amount of binary communication.

-As an increasing number of people take up online gaming (especially via smartphones and ever more resource demanding online casinos) expect that proportion of traffic to only continue to rise.
+As an increasing number of people take up online gaming (primarily via smartphones and ever more resource-demanding online casinos) expect that proportion of traffic only to continue to rise.
 Games are becoming much more complex, and it takes a huge amount of data transfers to run online virtual worlds.
-One wonders is the infrastructure will hold… (it’ll be fine for a good while yet!).
+One wonders if the infrastructure will hold… (it’ll be fine for a good while yet!).

 Why Gaming Companies Demand The Best Talent